dicato/talks/django_boston_10_27_2016/index.rst

 ==============================================

 * Backup codes are displayed if they've been generated.
-* Backup codes can be used only once.
+* Each backup code can only be used once.

 .. image:: setup-3.png
     :align: center